mParticle/mparticle-apple-sample-apps/core-sdk-samples/higgs-shop-sample-app/README.md

 2. Dependencies will automatically be updated by Swift Package Manager

-3. In the `HiggsShopSampleApp` scheme, update the `MPARTICLE_KEY` and `MPARTICLE_SECRET` environment variables from `REPLACEME` to your your mParticle iOS API Key and secret.
+3. In the `HiggsShopSampleApp` scheme, update the `MPARTICLE_KEY` and `MPARTICLE_SECRET` environment variables from `REPLACEME` to your mParticle iOS API Key and secret.

 -   Visit your [mParticle Workspace](https://app.mparticle.com/setup/inputs/apps) to generate API Credentials